-- Level 1: Student is unable to use newly-learned words in phrases or sentences. - Level 2: Student is able to use some newly-learned words in phrases or sentences. - Level 3: Student is able to use newly-learned words in phrases or sentences. - Level 4: Student is always able to use newly-learned words in phrases or sentences.
+Level 1: Student is unable to generate or use words.Level 2: Student is able to generate or use some

+- words.
+Level 3: Student is able to generate and use some words. - Level 4: Student is able to generate and use words easily and fluently.